Hutchinson-Lab/Data-Augmentation-Approaches-for-Satellite-Imagery/README.md

 # Data-Augmentation-Approaches-for-Satellite-Imagery
 Code and data for Data Augmentation Approaches for Satellite Imagery [Hopkins et al., AAAI 2025].
-The code in this repository is for implementing the satellite-specific image augmentation strategies (**Sat-CutMix**, **Sat-SlideMix**, and **Sat-Trivial**) presented in the paper.
+The code is for implementing the satellite-specific image augmentation strategies (**Sat-CutMix**, **Sat-SlideMix**, and **Sat-Trivial**) presented in the paper.
 The code can also be used to reproduce the results within the paper.

 # Sat-CutMix & Sat-SlideMix